 Bipartisan prospects for achieving greater opportunity and fairness for workers:

 “Economic opportunity and fairness in the workplace are a sweet spot for CEOs.
 This is where business leaders can come together to advance change, including through The Conference Board’s Committee for Economic Development.
 Research by The Conference Board shows that the top two social issues for CEOs globally are economic opportunity and fairness.
-And the top two sustainability issues that consumers (and therefore, voters) care about are fair wages and fair labor conditions,” noted Paul Washington, Executive Director of The Conference Board ESG Center.
+And the top two sustainability issues that consumers (and therefore, voters) care about are fair wages and fair labor conditions,” noted Paul Washington, Executive Director of The Conference Board Governance & Sustainability Center.

 The conversation was the first of two webcasts The Conference Board will be hosting on the topic.
 The next discussion, hosted by the organization’s Human Capital Center, will focus on how companies are responding to this law and pressure from stakeholders on workplace harassment concerns.